Defining a 401(K) plan.

 A 401(k) is an employer-sponsored retirement savings plan allowing employees to invest a portion of their salaries for their retirement.
-Upon the enactment of the Employee Retirement Security Act of 1974, conventional pension plans gained tightened regulatory oversight.
+Upon the enactment of the Employee Retirement Income Security Act of 1974 (ERISA), conventional pension plans gained tightened regulatory oversight.
 This resulted in the rise of 401(k) plans being a more economical option.

 In this type of plan, the elective deferrals are not considered taxable income on one's Form 1040, U.S. Individual Income Tax Return, and are exempted from federal income tax withholding.
 However, according to Publication 525 of the Department of Treasury, they still encompass federal unemployment taxes (FUTA), Social Security (FICA), and Medicare.